exercism/ruby/exercises/concept/booleans/.docs/instructions.md

 ## 2. Check if an attendee fits a ride

-Implement the `fits_ride?` method to see if an attendee fits a ride based on their height and the minimum height of required by the ride.
+Implement the `Attendee#fits_ride?` method to see if an attendee fits a ride based on their height and the minimum height of required by the ride.

 ```ruby
 Attendee.new(140).fits_ride?(100)